Cotton Fabric Types You Can Use To Sew Clothes With!

 Cotton Poplin

-Cotton poplin is made from 100% cotton fibres using a plain weave.
+Cotton poplin is made from 100% cotton fibers using a plain weave.
 The resulting fabric is lightweight and has a smooth, slightly lustrous surface.

 It is used for making shirts, dresses, and other garments but is also used for quilting and crafts as it is easy to sew and press, making it great for beginners.